 Your code review materials are due 24 hours before the code review session.
 Similarly to the architecture review, you should submit any materials you want us to review, with accompanying context and topics you want to discuss in the meeting.
 You should also come prepared to facilitate and take notes.
 While debugging can be a part of this discussion, we would encourage you to make efficient use of the limited time for the code review (5-10 minutes) by only discussing debugging problems that have proved particularly tricky.

 Your implementation consists of your project code.
 Your code needs to meet the following criteria:

 - It needs to involve at least three classes and at least three files.

 - It needs to be structured according to the MVC architecture, unless another architecture is explicitly approved by your project advisor.

 - It needs to be interactive (take input from the user).
-Jupyter notebooks do not count as user interaction.
+On its own, running code cells in a Jupyter notebooks does not count as user interaction.

 Your code should be placed in a GitHub repository within the